polkadot-developers/polkadot-docs/develop/application-devs/interact/endpoints.md

 [here](https://github.com/polkadot-js/apps/tree/master/packages/apps-config/src/endpoints).
 Endpoints for Polkadot Relay Chain and Kusama Relay Chain, parachains, and Paseo test network are maintained by the community.
-System Chains as well as Westend and Rococo test network endpoints maintained by Parity Technologies are listed below:
+System Chains as well as Westend and Rococo test network endpoints maintained by Parity Technologies are listed below (with the exception of [Paseo](https://github.com/paseo-network), which is maintained by the wider community):

 === "Polkadot"